Are you aware you need a strong keyword-rich teaching profile?

 This means targeting and emphasizing the required teaching skills and achievements you have for that particular job vacancy.
 A focused resume will address all of the employer’s needs by concentrating on the particular qualifications that the job requires.

 It is best to avoid the use of a resume objective to make a truly fantastic resume.
-Recruiters and school district hiring managers tend not to like them because they focus on the needs of the job seeker instead of the needs of the school district.
+Recruiters and school district hiring managers tend not to like them because they focus on the job seeker’s needs instead of the school district’s needs.
 Remember, it is all about them, not about what you want.
 At least not at this stage of the job search.

 An objective tells potential districts what type of school community you want to work in and what professional goals you hold for yourself.
 Even though what you state in your objective may be true, it is irrelevant to the reader.